camunda/camunda-docs-manual/content/update/minor/74-to-75/webapp.md

 # Version changes

-The following modules have been upgraded to a newer version:
+The following modules have been updated to a newer version:

 <table class="table table-bordered">
   <thead>